cylc/cylc-admin/dec-workshop-agenda.md

   - (Combined session with the BoM/Altair Control Panel Stream)
   - software testing, packaging and distribution
   - "scheduler prediction tool"
+  - `setup.py` for Cylc
   - (Begin afernoon topics, if possible)

 - __Afternoon__
   - (Cylc user feedback and discussion)
-  - perceived deficiencies (of GUI or otherwise), feature requests?
+  - deficiencies, feature requests, problem solving
-  - A presentation or two, if needed (e.g. revist our Brussels Worklfow Workshop talk?)
+  - A presentation or two, if called for
+    - e.g. revisit the Brussels Worklfow Workshop Cylc and Rose keynote?

 ### Thursday
 - __All day__